WHAT IS THE LEMON LAW FOR REFRIGERATORS?

 Attempting to bring a lemon lawsuit under the complicated Magnuson-Moss law can be frustrating for a consumer who has already experienced so many challenges related to a defective product.
 Working directly with a consumer protection attorney could be the next step to get your replacement or your refund.

 Federal laws govern the scope and language of warranties that are most likely to apply to your individual refrigerator or dishwasher claim.
-Your first course of action is to reach out to the manufacturer to try to remedy your defective refrigerator or dishwasher.
+Your first course of action is to reach out to the manufacturer to try to remedy your defective appliance.
 But you need to turn to the terms of your warranty to understand what the manufacturer is responsible for doing and whether you have grounds to bring your own legal claim.
 Hiring an experienced lemon law attorney is the best way to navigate this process.

 Magnuson-Moss Requires the Manufacturer to Pay for Your Case